bondhugula/pluto/README.md

     generate code is not deleted and is named similarly.

-Please refer to the documentation of Clan or PET for information on the kind of code around which one can put '#pragma scop' and '#pragma endscop'.
+Please refer to the documentation of Clan or PET for information on the kind of code around which one can put `#pragma scop` and `#pragma endscop`.
 Most of the time, although your program may not satisfy the constraints, it may be possible to work around them.

 ## Command-line options